Indian Stock Market Trends Today: Sensex Recovers, Nifty Eyes 24,000

 Tata Motors Bags 5,000+ Bus Orders from STUs

-Tata Motors secured orders for over 5,000 buses and chassis from State Transport Undertakings — a massive order win that provides multi-year revenue visibility and validates India’s public transport electrification push.
-Shares reacted positively amid the broader auto sector recovery.
+Tata Motors secured orders for over 5,000 buses and chassis from State Transport Undertakings — a massive order win providing multi-year revenue visibility and validating India’s public transport electrification push.

 Bajel Projects Surges 20% on ₹700 Cr MSETCL Order

 Bajel Projects surged 19.97% after securing a ₹700+ crore order from Maharashtra State Electricity Transmission Company for a 400/220 kV substation at Saswad, Pune.
-This signals continued momentum in India’s power infrastructure buildout, a sector insulated from global oil shocks.
+Power infrastructure momentum continues strong.

 India LPG Supply Crunch Threatens Households

 India faces a growing LPG cylinder shortage as the West Asia conflict disrupts supply chains.
-LPG prices have already risen to ₹912.50/cylinder.
-If the Strait of Hormuz remains contested, India’s energy import dependence becomes a macro vulnerability — particularly for rural households and the FMCG sector input chain.
+LPG prices have risen to ₹912.50/cylinder.
+If the Strait of Hormuz remains contested, India’s energy import dependence becomes a macro vulnerability.

 Point-by-Point: Market Impact of Key News Items

-- Crude Oil above $103/bbl: Every $10 rise in crude oil adds approximately 0.4–0.6% to India’s CPI inflation and widens the current account deficit by ~$15 billion annualised.
-This directly pressures RBI to delay further rate cuts, squeezing rate-sensitive sectors like real estate, auto loans, and NBFCs.
+- Crude Oil above $103/bbl: Every $10 rise in crude oil adds 0.4–0.6% to India’s CPI inflation and widens the current account deficit by $15 billion annualised.
+This directly pressures the RBI to delay further rate cuts, squeezing rate-sensitive sectors like real estate, auto loans, and NBFCs.

 - FII Selling ($49B in March): Directly depressed benchmark indices and weakened the rupee.
 However, DII counter-buying (₹9,977 crore on 13 March alone) provides a structural floor.
-Once FIIs return — which history suggests happens sharply and suddenly — the recovery could be violent to the upside.
+Once FIIs return, the recovery could be violent to the upside.

 - Narrowing Trade Deficit: A positive signal for the rupee and current account management.
 If sustained through March, it could give the RBI confidence to maintain its neutral stance without emergency action, supporting bond markets.